European stag beetle

 Eggs & Larvae

-Female adults lay eggs next to buried dead woody materials, on which the larvae will feed from.
+Female adults lay eggs next to buried dead woody materials, on which the larvae will feed.
 It is important that the wood is moldy and moist, and in direct contact with the soil.
 In addition, sun exposure is also important, so the soil can warm up sufficiently.
 For a long time, it was believed that the stag beetle is typical for old oak forests, but larvae have been found in places such as old orchards, parks, roadside trees, railway sleepers and other dead wood in gardens.
 So you may wonder why this beetle became so rare.
 Its prerequisite is habitat continuity: stag beetles are found at places where dead wood was continuously available during the last centuries.

 Pupation & Imago